 Dr. Quick’s dissertation documented the importance of a comprehensive fitness program for breast cancer survivors to maximize the body’s natural ability to heal.
 A member of the National Strength and Conditioning Association, she has served on Institutional Review Boards, and various other efforts to support student success.
 Diagnosed with autism personally, she embraces the talents of her students and leads them to find new potential despite any challenges they may have.

 Montana opens up new adventures for her: snowshoeing, kayaking, hiking, and camping.
-Dr. Quick is active in her local church, volunteers at elementary schools as a reader, and volunteers for the Montana Human Rights Network.
+Dr. Quick is active in her local church, and she loves her cats.

 BA, University of Minnesota, Morris